Pandemic emergency purchase programme (PEPP)

-The PEPP is a temporary asset purchase programme of private and public sector securities, which has an overall envelope of €750 billion.
+The PEPP is a temporary asset purchase programme of private and public sector securities.
+On 4 June 2020 the Governing Council decided to increase the €750 billion envelope for the PEPP by €600 billion to a total of €1,350 billion.
 All asset categories eligible under the existing asset purchase programme (APP) are also eligible under the new programme.
 Under the PEPP, a waiver of the eligibility requirements will be granted for securities issued by the Greek Government.
 In addition, non-financial commercial paper is now eligible for purchases both under the PEPP and the corporate sector purchase programme (CSPP).
-The residual maturity of public sector securities eligible for purchase under the PEPP ranges from 70 days up to 30 years and 364 days.
+The residual maturity of public sector securities eligible for purchase under the PEPP ranges from 70 days up to a maximum of 30 years and 364 days.

 For the purchases of public sector securities under the PEPP, the benchmark allocation across jurisdictions will be the capital key of the national central banks.
 At the same time, purchases will be conducted in a flexible manner.
 This allows for fluctuations in the distribution of purchase flows over time, across asset classes and among jurisdictions.

 The Governing Council will terminate net asset purchases under the PEPP once it judges that the COVID-19 crisis phase is over, but in any case not before the end of June 2021.
 The maturing principal payments from securities purchased under the PEPP will be reinvested until at least the end of 2022.
 In any case, the future roll-off of the PEPP portfolio will be managed to avoid interference with the appropriate monetary stance.